xiaolushuo/hacklab/README.md

 # hacklab
-Provides a bleeding edge metasploit-framework community application under docker built from a gentoo stage3 distribution.
-This provides an uptodate exploitation framework and common debugging/reverse engineering tools for performing vulnerability analysis.
+a bleeding edge metasploit-framework community application from git under docker built with a gentoo stage3 distribution.
+This provides an upto-date exploitation framework and common debugging/reverse engineering tools for performing vulnerability analysis.
 It handles all dependancy and gem building for metasploit-framework giving you access to the latest exploits during each build.